How to Get Roaches Out of Your Dishwasher

 Simply place a cup filled with vinegar on the top rack.
 Then, run the dishwasher for one hour at its hottest cycle.
 The resulting steam will quickly kill the cockroaches.

-Even if they don’t die, they will at least crawl out of their hiding, where you can kill them.
-The side benefit of vinegar steam is the sanitization of the dishwasher, which is a blessing under these circumstances.
+Even if they don’t die, they will at least crawl out of hiding, where you can kill them.
+The side benefit of vinegar steam is the free sanitization of the dishwasher, which is always welcome.

 #2 – Boric Acid

 Boric acid is considered to be one of the best cockroach repellents.
-It is harmless to humans but deadly to these pests.
+It’s harmless to humans but deadly to these pests.

 You can easily find boric acid in powder, crystal, or spray form from the nearest Wal-Mart or your favorite online store.